-Best portable Bluetooth Speakers
+Best Portable Bluetooth Speakers

 Amazon Tap

-I couldn't leave the Amazon Tap off this list because you're not going to find a more useful Bluetooth speaker.
+I couldn't leave the Amazon Tap off this list because you're not going to find a more useful Bluetooth speaker at its $130 price point.

-On top of being powered by Dolby Audio and offering 306-degree sound, the Amazon Tap has Alexa.
-You simply have to tap the speaker and ask Alexa to play Spotify, Pandora, iHeartRadio, you name it, and it starts playing instantly.
-Plus, if you're using the Tap at home (or anywhere with a Wi-FI connection) Alexa becomes even more useful.
+On top of being powered by Dolby Audio and offering 360-degree sound, the Amazon Tap has Alexa.
+You simply have to tap the speaker and ask Alexa to play Spotify, Pandora, iHeartRadio — you name it, and it starts playing instantly.
+Plus, if you're using the Tap at home (or anywhere with a Wi-Fi connection) Alexa becomes even more useful.

-The Amazon Tap will give you nine hours of playback time on a single charge, and it comes with a nice charging cradle that keeps it upright and looking great even when it's refilling its tank.
+The Amazon Tap will give you 9 hours of playback time on a single charge, and it comes with a nice charging cradle that keeps it upright and looking great even when it's refilling its tank.

 What's your favorite portable Bluetooth speaker?